ovinueza/MortgageDelinquency/README.md

 _Further Default Prediction Analysis_
 There are more modeling techniques that might provide better prediction of a borrower defaulting.
 A Bayesian forecast technique could be implemented assuming a distribution on the current loan delinquency status from the previous month to predict whether a borrower will default.
-A Random Search CV method of random forest optimization is thought to yield more robust solutions than the XGB Boost method that was used here.
+A RandomizedSearchCV method of random forest optimization is thought to yield more robust solutions than the XGBoost method that was used here.
 It would be of interest to compare the accuracy of different random forest modeling methods.

 _Data Enhancements_
 This study focuses on a narrow timeline to draw conclusions about defaulting early in the life of a mortgage.
 Defaulting is possible at any stage of a loan’s lifetime.
 Including data over a broader timeline would create a more robust model could predict default in more mature mortgages.